 4. Take dough out of fridge, place on lightly floured counter.
 Roll out to 1/2 inch thick.
 Fold into thirds.
 Place in plastic wrap again and into fridge for 15 minutes.
 Take dough out and roll out to 1/2 inch thick.
 Fold into thirds and place into fridge.

 5. Take dough out of fridge.
 Roll out the dough to 1/4 inch thickness round, or as close as possible.
 To see if your circle is big enough, take your pie pan and place it on the dough.
 You will need about 2 extra inches all around.
 Place a rolling pin on one side of the dough, roll the dough around the rolling pin.
 Lift the dough to place over the pie pan.

 6. Gently lift and snuggle the dough into the corners of the pan.
 Press gently down on the edge where the sides meet the bottom of the pan.
 Take a small sharp knife cut off the excess dough to get the 2 inches you will need to make the crust.
 Set aside extras.

 7. To make the crust pretty take the 2 inch piece of dough, fold it over onto itself to make a 1 inch piece and press down gently on the fold.
 This makes a naturally next fold to keep going with.
 Do this until finished all around the crust.
 If you need more crust, or make a hole by accident, don’t worry.
 Use the extra you have set aside to patch any holes.

 8. Dock the bottoms and sides of dough with a fork.
-Gently place all of the drained apples into the pie crust.
+Gently place all of the apples or filing into the pie crust.
 Brush egg wash on all sides of the crust.
 Sprinkle the top of the pie and the crust with 1 tablespoon of sugar.
-Sprinkle a small pinch of salt on the top of the pie.
-Place in the oven to bake for 25-25 minutes or until golden brown.
+Place in the oven to bake for 30-40 minutes or until golden brown.